owncloud/web/README.md

 ## Tests
 We assert the quality of this project by running an [automated CI](https://drone.owncloud.com/owncloud/web), while a guide on running the tests locally can be found in the [testing documentation](https://owncloud.dev/clients/web/testing/testing/).

+## Jobs
+At ownCloud, we are always looking for new additions to our team.
+You are welcome to take a look at [our open positions](https://owncloud.com/career/).

 ## License
 GNU Affero General Public License - [Details](https://github.com/owncloud/web/blob/master/LICENSE)